Using Decoupled Features for Photo-realistic Style Transfer: Proposed method

 Both issues, matching decoupled moments up to 4th order and matching a descriptor of the power spectrum, are quite challenging problems when we require, as it is our case, results with high visual quality and no artifacts.
 For this reason, in order to solve them we resort to the recently proposed mathematical formulation of feature decoupling \cite{Portilla:ICIP:2018,Martinez:ICASSP:2020,MMSP2020,Arxiv2022}, as we will discuss in the following sections.

-In Figure \ref{fig:isoMom} we make a link between the statistical features we transfer and their effect on color appearance in the image editing context.
+In Figure \ref{fig:isoMom} we demonstrate the effect of transferring each statistical feature on image color appearance.
 The target image is shown on the right side of each row and the source image is shown on the far left.
 Then, the statistical moments of mean, standard deviation, skewness, and {\em ortho-kurtosis} (a decoupled version of the kurtosis) are each applied.
 The hierarchical nature of the statistical moments can be observed here, with the first transfer, the mean, having the greatest impact of all and each subsequent transfer having a progressively subtler effect.
 Still, a significant impact can be observed with the addition of standard deviation, as the general contrast properties of the image become closer to the target.
 The skewness parameter has an impact on the balance of the image towards the shadows and the highlights, at times resulting in the clipping or crushing of detail.
 But the ortho-kurtosis parameter, when matched to the target, acts as a refining step, separating the concentrations of the absolute darkest and brightest pixels in the image from the highlights and shadows.
 In this way, the decoupled adjustment of these features is useful for exercising more precise control over different areas of the tone scale range, an increasingly important trait in modern color correction as this range is gradually being extended by emerging displays and formats.